Book list for Nov 2020

 , Click on login/create account.
 Write down your username and password!
 You will need it to take your test and retrieve your scores!

-Step 2: After you have created your Elsevier account, if you wish to take the test at our school, complete the registration form and submit it with payment.
+and submit it with payment.
 You must register and pay for your test no later than the Friday prior to the test.
-Cost of the test is $55 payable by check, money order or credit/debit card only.
+Cost of the test is $60 payable by check, money order or credit/debit card only.
 Payment is accepted by mail or in person.
+Please register early, as we can only accommodate about 8 testers in each session.

 Please arrive at least 15 minutes before the test is scheduled to begin.
 The door will be locked when the test begins, and late arrivals will not be admitted.
 There are no refunds for missed exams or late arrivals.